netdata/netdata/health/notifications/discord/README.md

 You need:

 1. The **incoming webhook URL** as given by Discord.
 Create a webhook by following the official [Discord documentation](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-You can use the same on all your netdata servers (or you can have multiple if you like - your decision).
+You can use the same on all your Netdata servers (or you can have multiple if you like - your decision).
 2. One or more Discord channels to post the messages to.

 Set them in `/etc/netdata/health_alarm_notify.conf` (to edit it on your system run `/etc/netdata/edit-config health_alarm_notify.conf`), like this: